Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Minimizing the sum of two functions

 We generate the sensing matrix $A$ from Gaussian random matrices and a ground-truth sparse vector $\h x$ of sparsity $5$.
 Compressive sensing often involves an under-determined linear system, which implies that the matrix $A$ has more columns than rows (a fat matrix).
 Here we examine both under-determined (fat) and over-determined (tall) matrices with size $256\times 1024$ and $1024\times 256,$ respectively.

-We consider two ways to generate the data vector $\h b.$ One is a standard \textit{sparse recovery} setting, in which $\h b$ is obtained by matrix-vector multiplication ($A\h x$) with additive Gaussian noise of $30$ dB.
-Another is referred to as a \textit{constructed} case in a way that a given vector $\h x$ corresponds to a stationary point of the problem \eqref{eq:l1-uncon} with a constructed data vector $\h b$.
-Following the work of ~\cite{lorenz2011constructing}, we construct a data vector $\h b$ such that a given sparse vector $\h x^*$ is a stationary point of \eqref{eq:l1-uncon} for a given positive parameter $\lambda$ and a given matrix $A$.
-Any non-zero stationary point satisfies the following first-order optimality condition:
+We consider two ways to generate the data vector $\h b.$ One is a standard \textit{sparse recovery} setting, in which $\h b$ is obtained by matrix-vector multiplication ($A\h x$) with additive Gaussian noise of $30$ dB. {Another is referred to as a \textit{constructed} case following the work of ~\cite{lorenz2011constructing}.
+In particular, we construct a data vector $\h b$ such that a specific sparse vector $\h x^*$ is a stationary point of \eqref{eq:l1-uncon} when given a positive parameter $\lambda$ and a matrix $A$.} Any non-zero stationary point satisfies the following first-order optimality condition:

 where $\mathbf{p}^*\in\partial\|\h x^*\|_1$.
 Denote Sign$(\cdot)$ as the multi-valued sign, \emph{i.e.},

 Given $A,~\lambda$, and $\h x^*$, we want to find $\h x\in \mbox{Sign}(\h x^*)$ and $\h x \in \mbox{Range}(A\trans)$.
 If $\mathbf{y}$ satisfies $A\trans \mathbf{y}=\h x $ and $\mathbf{b}$ is defined by $\mathbf{b}=\lambda \mathbf{y}+A\h x^*$, then $\h x^*$ is a stationary point to~\eqref{eq:l1-uncon}.
 To find $\h x\in\mathbb R^N$, we adopt the iteration